 After goodbyes and au revoirs, I left for my 3.30pm train and the journey home began ...
 Angoulême, Paris Montparnasse, the Métro to Gard du Nord, the Eurostar to St Pancras, the Underground to Victoria, and then the last Sunday train home, putting my key in the door just after 11.30 pm.
 The first thing I did was have giant mug of tea.

 So I have at last experienced Angoulême ...
 18 hours of travelling, over 17 hours of signing and sketching, a city where comics and their creators are truly celebrated - like nothing in the UK.
 The festival prizes are widely reported in the mainstream press, taken seriously, and the publishers make the most of those prizes to help sell books, both during the nomination and winning phases.
 I hope things move that way here too.
 It's very interesting that the Grand Prix went to Calvin and Hobbes creator Bill Watterson - the winner becomes the curator for the next year's festival, but as Watterson retired in 1995 and pretty much disappeared from public life ... well, we'll see what happens.

-I wish I'd got to see the Tardi exhibit - he's one of my favourite creators.
+I wish I'd got to see the Tardi exhibit - he's one of my favourite creators (update: I got to see it in Germany a few months later).
 I wish I'd made better use of my free time on the Friday afternoon.
 Was I inspired?
 Yes, to some degree - though I was working quite a bit, I did feel a lot more integrated with the European scene, which was very good for me.
 The question is, how can you hold on to that inspiration, bring it home and make it last?